-- 1. The Department of Occupational and Recreational Therapies (OTRT) Recreational Therapy Undergraduate (BS/BA) Degree requires that students have a minimum 2.5 cumulative GPA prior to enrolling in RECTH 3330 (Introduction to Recreational Therapy) and RECTH 4300 (Intellectual Disabilities and Recreational Therapy). - 2.
+- The Department of Occupational and Recreational Therapies (OTRT) Recreational Therapy Undergraduate (BS/BA) Degree requires that students have a minimum 2.5 cumulative GPA prior to enrolling in RECTH 3330 (Foundations of Recreational Therapy) and RECTH 4300 (Recreational Therapy and Individuals with Developmental and Intellectual Disabilities). - 2.
 The RT Degree is sequentially designed to enhance the clinical learning process.
 RECTH 3330 and RECTH 4300 must be taken concurrently. - 3.
 Students are expected to complete each RECTH course and all supportive course work with a grade of C or higher. - 4.
 Students must also maintain a minimum 2.5 cumulative GPA while enrolled in RECTH courses and prior to enrolling in RECTH 5828-Recreational Therapy Internship.
-If a student is failing to meet the minimal expectations of the RT program the RT Program Director may ask to meet with the student and together design a plan for success. - 5.
+If a student is failing to meet the minimal expectations of the RT program the Director of Undergraduate Studies Recreational Therapy may ask to meet with the student and together design a plan for success. - 5.
 Students are limited to two attempts at successfully completing a RECTH course with a grade of C or higher.
 Students who do not successfully complete the RECTH course on the second attempt will be dismissed from the major.
 Students are highly encouraged to meet with the academic advisor to explore alternate majors for bachelor degree completion. - 6.
-The 40 hours of clinical rotation time in RECTH 4300, 4310, 4320, 4330 is not optional.
-Typically, students can expect to complete 4 hours a week for 10 weeks during the semester.
+The clinical experiences in RECTH 4300, 4310, 4320, 4330 are not optional.
+Typically, students can expect to spend 4 hours a week for 10 weeks (or 40 hours) during the semester on their clinical experiences.
 These hours must be completed as outlined in the syllabus in order to successfully pass the course.
-If a student does not complete all of the assigned hours, the highest grade the student can receive is a C- for the course.
+If a student does not complete all of the assigned hours or experiences, the highest grade the student can receive is a C- for the course.
+Thus, not passing the course.